Skip to article frontmatterSkip to article content

 Example: The Additive Property in the D&D Battle

-In Example: Dividing the loot after a D&D battle, if there were in fact two separate battles, the method for distributing the gold should
+In Motivating Example: Dividing the loot after a D&D battle, if there were in fact two separate battles, the method for distributing the gold should

 yield the same result as treating both battles as a single event with the